A Perfect Hatred

 Twenty years after the events in A Perfect Hatred, Mai Fisher has moved into management, and neither she nor Alexei, now retired, give much thought to the mission both of them wanted to forget.
 A series of terrorist actions at first look like Da’esh–ISIL, ISIS–has set up shop in the United States, but an interview with an inmate serving life in Red Onion Penitentiary sheds a new light on an old mission.

-Possible Book Six, A Squalid Procession of Vain Fools:
+Book Three, A Squalid Procession of Vain Fools

 The Directorate has moved to Geneva, Switzerland, and Alexei Bukharin is content to be a house-husband while Mai continues as the head of The Directorate.
 Of all places, while in the grocery store, someone approaches him, someone who stirs a vague memory.
 The woman pops up again and again, and when she confesses who she really is, Alexei ends up in the hospital.
 Mai deals with this domestic upset while she continues her plan to bring down an American president–only to find out they’re both related.